caw083/Book-Management/README.md

 - Use MongoDB operators (`gt`, `gte`, `lt`, `lte`, `in`) by appending them in square brackets

 Examples:
-- `/api/books?genre=Fantasy`
+- `/api/books?title=Harry%20Potter`
-- `/api/books?publicationYear[gt]=2000`
+- `/api/books?publishedDate[gt]=2000-01-01`
-- `/api/books?price[lte]=20`
+- `/api/books?isbn=1234567890`

 ## Testing

-The project includes a REST client file (`api-tests.rest`) that can be used with VS Code's REST Client extension to test the API endpoints.
+To test the API endpoints, you can use tools like:

-To run tests:
+- Postman
-1. Install the REST Client extension in VS Code
+- Insomnia
-2. Open the `api-tests.rest` file
+- cURL
-3. Click the "Send Request" link above each request to execute it
+- VS Code's REST Client extension with a .rest file

 ## Error Handling